By MICK ROBERTS ©

 FIFTY five years after the death of her husband, Irish hotelier Johanna Ryan was finally reunited with her spouse Michael, laid to rest beside him in the Catholic section of Australia’s largest cemetery.
 The year was 1956, and the grand old landlady, who ruled her pubs with an iron fist for over four decades, was no more.

-This is the untold story of Thirroul’s own ‘iron-lady’, a hotelier, mother, and entrepreneur, who lived most of her long life as a widow, and who left Thirroul, the Ryan’s Hotel.
+This is the untold story of a hotelier, mother, and entrepreneur, who lived most of her long life as a widow, and who left Thirroul, on the NSW South Coast, the Ryan’s Hotel.

 The retired hotelier’s heart had finally given-up.
-She was buried at Rookwood, where her elaborate headstone sits today under the sprawling branches of a Camphaloral tree.
+She was buried at Rookwood, where her elaborate headstone sits today under the sprawling branches of a Camphor laurel tree.

 Johanna Ryan hosted four Sydney pubs before heading south to the Illawarra to take up the license of the Bulli Pass Hotel at Thirroul in 1911.